computational-linguistics-class/computational-linguistics-class.github.io/assignment1.md

 Frequently, when dealing with large sets of experiments, you want to summarize a bunch of semi-structured results text files quickly.

- In this exercise, you'll use bash to take results of the form found in `accuracies.txt` and pull out the accuracies as well as the name of the experiment.
+ In this exercise, you'll use bash to take results of the form below in the file at path `$1` and pull out the accuracies as well as the name of the experiment.

-For example, the line
+For example, the lines
 ```
 Base accuracy: 0.3267522959523133 time: .4555
+Augment accuracy: 0.34124123125 time: .785 steps 5
 ```

-should be transformed to the line
+should be transformed to the lines

 ```
 Base 0.3267522959523133
+Augment 0.34124123125
 ```

+_Note: The bash template you downloaded may ask you to average the lines.
+Don't do that; follow the example above._

 ## 2. Python Skills